Chris56974/Pethreon/REFLECTION.md

 ### Multiple testing frameworks

 React uses Jest, but Truffle (like all other ethereum frameworks) uses Mocha and Chai.
 I was planning on using all three in the same package.json, but I ran into issues migrating my contracts because typechain would create conflicting type definitions between Chai and Jest.
-When restructuring my project to make it work, I ran into an even better setup that I decided to switch to instead.
+As I looked into restructuring my project, I found an even better setup that I decided to switch to instead.

 ```ts
 declare const: expect = Chai.ExpectStatic; // conflicts with...